El Salvador's president pushes ahead with cryptoplan | DW | 09.12.2021

 But Christian Ambrosius is concerned about what he sees as an emerging alliance between the cryptocurrency crowd and "increasingly authoritarian regimes."
 Even though Bukele was democratically elected, he'd made several attempts at weakening governance and the rule of law in El Salvador, he said.

-Cryptoentrepreneur Aaron König also views Bukele with some skepticism, but nevertheless believes in the president's attempt to spread the popularity and usage of cryptocurrencies in his country and beyond.
+Crypto entrepreneur Aaron Koenig also views Bukele with some skepticism, but nevertheless believes in the president's attempt to spread the popularity and usage of cryptocurrencies in his country and beyond.
 Bitcoin has been on a tear for most of this year, reaping El Salvador millions in additional state revenue.
-But in the cryptoworld, money won can quickly turn into money lost.
+But in the crypto world, money won can quickly turn into money lost.

 This article has been adapted from the original German.